Responsible Investment Policy (B10.16)

-Consideration of questions about environmental, social and governance (ESG) issues with respect to University investments must take into account applicable legislative requirements and government and University policy, as well as the legal standards applicable to prudent institutional investors.
+Consideration of questions about ESG issues with respect to University investments must take into account applicable legislative requirements and government and University policy, as well as the legal standards applicable to prudent institutional investors.
 The Committee will consider submissions of a serious nature where the University’s social responsibility as an investor is questioned by applying ESG screening criteria, including those described in Standard 1.

 5.5.1 Divestment Criteria:The Committee will consider the following guidelines in considering the appropriate response to any request:

 a) The extent and significance of the University’s investment in a particular entity.

 Determination of whether investments are considered significant will depend on the Committee’s judgment of the relative magnitude of the University’s holdings both as a fraction of all University investments and in relation to the market capitalization of the entity under review.

 b) The degree and relative degree to which the entity itself is involved in contributing to social injury and the severity of the injury.

 The Yale University concept of social injury is defined as the injurious impact the activities of a company are found to have on the environment, consumers, employees, or other persons, particularly activities which violate, or frustrate the enforcement of, rules of domestic or international law intended to protect individuals against deprivation of health, safety, or basic freedoms.
 For the purposes of this Policy, social injury shall not consist of doing business with other companies which are themselves engaged in socially injurious activities.

 c) Reasonable evidence that divestment will produce a positive outcome.